OWASP/www-chapter-singapore/index.md

 So do we send the user for more training, do we engaged more security professionals, do we implement more controls, do we implement more security software?
 Are there any other Strategies?

-Andy brings to the table the idea of “Bot-ing” the gaps and how Bots have helped organisations bridge the gaps
+Andy brings to the table the idea of “Bot-ing” the gaps and how Bots have helped organisations bridge the gaps.

+Preso can be downloaded from [here](https://owasp.org/www-chapter-singapore/assets/presos/26_Aug_2020_OWASP_SG_Chapter_Evening_DevSecBot.pdf).

 **Speaker**: Andy Huang